xwpken/opensees-shm-tesseract/README.md

 ### 1. Gradient validation

-This example validates the complete differentiable composition on a nonlinear, path-dependent problem before it is used inside an inference workflow.
+This example validates the complete differentiable composition on a nonlinear and path-dependent problem before it is used inside an inference workflow.

 #### Model